Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 The importance of sieving the flour

 Measure 100g of plain flour and sieve at least once.
-What I mean by plain flour is any wheat flour that is label as cake flour or all-purpose flour.
-The percentage of gluten in these type of flours is relatively low, about eight to ten percent, which is ideal for making sponge cakes.
+I mean, plain flour is any wheat flour labeled as cake or all-purpose flour.
+The gluten percentage in these flours is relatively low, about eight to ten percent, which is ideal for making sponge cakes.

 I sieve the flour not because it is dirty.
-The flour that I get locally are very clean, but I want to ensure that it is free from any lumps and large particles.
+The flour I get locally is very clean, but I want to ensure it is free from lumps and large particles.
 The fineness of the flour is critical to get the cottony texture.
 If you happen to get any superfine cake flour, go for it.
 It will significantly improve the texture of the cake.
-Since I have not been able to purchase it this time, I have to sieve the flour to make sure the cake will turn out well.
+Since I have not been able to purchase it this time, I have to sieve the flour to ensure the cake turns out well.

 Use melted butter to mix with the flour

 Place 75g of unsalted butter in a pan/pot over low heat until it melts.
-You can melt the butter in the microwave oven by using low heat for a minute.
-Keep an eye to the butter and do not brown it as it will alter the flavor and smell of the butter.
+You can melt the butter in the microwave oven using low heat for a minute.
+Keep an eye on the butter, and do not brown it, as it will alter the flavor and smell of the butter.

 You may want to substitute the melted butter with corn oil.
-However, a sponge cake made with good quality butter has a better flavor.
+However, a sponge cake with good-quality butter has a better flavor.

 Add the flour to the melted butter after it is cooled.
 We do not want to add the flour to the hot butter to avoid the flour being cooked at this time.
 We are not here to make choux pastry!

-Do not worry if the flour and the butter forms a sticky mass at this point of time.
-It will turn into a smooth batter after adding milk and the egg yolks subsequently.
+Do not worry if the flour and the butter form a sticky mass at this point.
+It will turn into a smooth batter after adding milk and egg yolks.

 Note: This is not a gluten-free formula.
-I have not tried to make a sponge cake with any gluten-free recipe so far.
+I have not tried making a perfect sponge cake with any gluten-free recipe.

 2. Add the milk